-The blocks that are available for Mode communication with SIMATIC S7 are delivered with a unique block number.
+The blocks that are available for Modbus communication with SIMATIC S7 are delivered with a unique block number.

 If there are already blocks in the user program that have these block numbers, there is a block number conflict.

 Please proceed as follows to avoid this conflict.

 - You can rename the Modbus blocks that are called directly in the user program.

 - You cannot rename the blocks that are called internally in the Modbus blocks.
 You have to re-wire those blocks.

 The table below shows the Modbus blocks that you can rename or re-wire.